-Finally, columns 4, 5 and 6 report the XPER values associated to features $x_1,x_2,x_3$.
+Finally, columns 4, 5, and 6 report the individual XPER values associated with features $x_1$, $x_2$, and $x_3$.
 First, we verify that feature $x_3$ has close to no impact on the AUC for all instances.
 Second, the heterogeneity of contributions to the AUC depends on individual characteristics.
 Remind that at the global level, the contribution of feature $x_1$ is higher than the one of feature $x_2$.
-However, at the local level, we observe for instance $i=2$ that the contribution of feature $x_1$ is smaller than the one of feature $x_2$, i.e., $0.2142 < 0.3203$.
+However, at the local level, we observe for $i=300$ that the contribution of feature $x_1$ is smaller than the one of feature $x_2$, i.e., $0.1316 < 0.3069$.
 Third, some individual contributions are negative.
-For instance, the negative contribution of feature $x_2$ for individual $i=300$ implies that, for this instance, this feature disturbs the model to predict the true target value $y_i=0$.
+For instance, the negative contribution of feature $x_2$ for individual $i=297$ implies that, for this instance, this feature hinders the model from predicting the true target value $y_i^k=0$.

 To further illustrate the XPER methodology, we provide in Appendix \ref{Simulations_Appendix} two additional Monte Carlo simulation experiments illustrating how XPER values can be used to detect the origin of overfitting.